edgeryders/dynalist-userstyle/README.md

 This css is made for https://edgeryders.eu platform but you are free to modify.

 For more deatlied instruction about using dyanlist's tips, tricks etc avaliable here https://edgeryders.eu/t/7618

+You could also directly go and install extension from here https://userstyles.org/styles/151455/edgeryders-dynalist Following is the simple steps to install and apply same style as our dynalist:

+* Click on Install with Stylish; click on install appearing on popup window.
+* Click on Install style